PromptDet: Towards Open-vocabulary Detection using Uncurated Images: Methodology

-Generally speaking, a popular two-stage object detector, for example, Mask-RCNN, is consisted of a visual backbone encoder, a region proposal network~(RPN) and classification module: Constructing an open-vocabulary detector would therefore require to solve two subsequent problems: (1) to effectively generate class-agnostic region proposals, and (2) to accurately classify each of these proposed regions beyond a close set of visual categories, {\em i.e.}~open-vocabulary classification.
+Generally speaking, a popular two-stage object detector, for example, Mask-RCNN, is consisted of a visual backbone encoder, a region proposal network~(RPN) and classification module:

+Constructing an open-vocabulary detector would therefore require to solve two subsequent problems: (1) to effectively generate class-agnostic region proposals, and (2) to accurately classify each of these proposed regions beyond a close set of visual categories, {\em i.e.}~open-vocabulary classification.\\[-8pt]

 { \bf Class-agnostic region proposal networks~($\mathrm{\Phi}_{\text{RPN}}$): } refers to the ability of proposing all regions that are likely to have objects, regardless of their categories.
 Here, we parametrise the anchor classification, bounding box regression and mask prediction in a class-agnostic manner, {\em i.e.}~sharing parameters for all the categories.
-This is also in line with the discovery in recent work~\cite{Kaul22, zhou2022detecting}.
+This is also in line with the discovery in recent work~\cite{Kaul22, zhou2022detecting}. \\[-8pt]

 { \bf Open-vocabulary classification~($\mathrm{\Phi}_{\text{CLS}}$): } aims to categorise the visual object beyond a fixed-size vocabulary.
-We make the assumption that, there exists a common latent space between vision and natural language, classifying any visual object can thus be achieved by looking for its closest embedding in the language latent space, for example, to classify a region as ``\textit{almond}'' or ``\textit{dog}'', the classification probability for being ``\textit{almond}'' can be computed: where $v \in \mathbb{R}^{D}$ denotes the ROI pooled features from region proposal network, $g(\cdot)$ refers to a simple tokenisation procedure, with no trainable parameters, $\phi_{\text{text}}$ denotes a hyper-network that maps the natural language to its corresponding latent embedding, note that, the input text usually follows a manually defined format, {\em e.g.}~``this is a photo of [\underline{category}]'', which converts the classification tasks into the same format as pre-training objectives.
+We make the assumption that, there exists a common latent space between vision and natural language, classifying any visual object can thus be achieved by looking for its closest embedding in the language latent space, for example, to classify a region as ``\textit{almond}'' or ``\textit{dog}'', the classification probability for being ``\textit{almond}'' can be computed:

+where $v \in \mathbb{R}^{D}$ denotes the ROI pooled features from region proposal network, $g(\cdot)$ refers to a simple tokenisation procedure, with no trainable parameters, $\phi_{\text{text}}$ denotes a hyper-network that maps the natural language to its corresponding latent embedding, note that, the input text usually requires to use a template with manual prompts, {\em e.g.}~``this is a photo of [\underline{category}]'', which converts the classification tasks into the same format as that used during pre-training.
 As both visual and textual embedding have been L2 normalised, a temperature parameter $\epsilon$ is also introduced.
-The visual backbone is trained by optimising the classification loss, to pair the regional visual embedding and its corresponding textual embedding.
+The visual backbone is trained by optimising the classification loss, to pair the regional visual embedding and its textual embedding of the corresponding category.\\[-8pt]

 { \bf Discussion: } Despite the simplicity in formulating an open-vocabulary detector, training such models would suffer from great challenges, due to the lack of exhaustive annotations for large-scale dataset.
 Until recently, the large-scale visual-language models, such as CLIP and ALIGN, have been trained to align the latent space between vision and language, using simple noise contrastive learning at the image level.
 Taking benefit from the rich information in text descriptions, {\em e.g.}~actions, objects, human-object interactions, and object-object relationships, these visual-language models have demonstrated remarkable `zero-shot' generalisation for various image classification tasks, which opens up the opportunity for expanding the vocabulary of an object detector.